sympy/sympy/doc/src/guides/solving/solve-numerically.md

 Matrix([[-1.192873099352460791205211], [1.278444111699106966687122]])
 ```

-### Create a function that can be solved with SciPy
+### Create a Function That Can Be Solved With SciPy

 As noted above, SymPy focuses on symbolic computation and is not optimized for
 numerical calculations.
 A recommend use case for SymPy in a workflow is as given